fluencelabs/ethdenver-2023/README.md

 For the hackathon, Fluence is providing RPC starter code called [fRPC](./fRPC-Starter) that is ready to use in your dApps.

-### Use fRPC to connect your dApp to Blockchain -- 20 x USDC 1,000.00
+### Use fRPC to connect your dApp to Blockchain -- 5 x USDC 1,000.00

 Use the [fRPC-Starter](./fRPC-Starter/) code in your dAPP instead of using one centralized RPC SaaS and submit your repo, a dockerized demo of your dAPP and a 60 to 90 second video how fRPC has helped your dAPP stay decentralized.

+For the purpose of this bounty, a dApp has to have a backend, i.e., deployed (testnet) contract(s), and perform meaningful work.
+That is, submissions simply enumerating and exercising some or all of the fRPC methods are not eligible for a reward.
 In case of more than 20 eligible submissions, both the extensiveness of the use of fRPC in your dApp and timestamp of submission are additional judging criteria.

 ### Improve fRPC -- USDC 3,000, 2,000, 1,000

 Improve the [fRPC Starter](./fRPC-Starter/) substrate to make it more general, robust or performant.
 Improvements which may include

 * expanding the available set of blockchain API providers, i.e., Infura, Alchemy, and Link
-* creating an fRPC "balancer" for real-time blockchain API provider selection according to discriminators such as geolocation, reputation or availability
+* creating an fRPC "balancer" for real-time blockchain API provider selection according to discriminators such as geo-location, reputation or availability
 * adding additional RPC methods to accommodate specific or custom EVM implementations
 * supporting different API key submissions mechanisms such as a string in the request header